CIS5650-Fall-2025/cis5650-fall-2025.github.io/_pages/index.md

 Office Hours:

-* 4-5pm prior to class on class days and 30 minutes following the end of class; Held adjacent to Towne 337.
+* 4-5pm prior to class on class days and 30 minutes following the end of class; Held adjacent to Berger Auditorium.
 * By appointment (email me) - For interviewing, career, or other mentorship advice;

 ![Shehzan Mohammed](/assets/images/headshots/shehzan_mohammed.jpg){:class="img-headshots"}